yyu-k/4215_proj/go-slang/README.md

 - Declaration of multiple variables in the same line;
 - Immediate nested blocks? {{}}
 - The definition of sequence is a bit odd in the grammar because Blocks and IfStatement have no EOS, but other statements do
-- Unary operators don't work, because the vm doesn't make sense (why is the expression called first? why must - be changed to -unary in the parse tree?).
-To be fixed.
 - arity of function calls is unchecked - it is possible to pass 2 arguments to a function that accepts 1.

 ## Implementation Notes